MariaPuche/MariaPuche/README.md

 ## Hey everyone 👋👋

 I'm María Puche and I'm passionate about Data Science and Analytics.
-I have strong background in Statistics, Economics and Business.
-I'm studing Master in Big Data & Business Analytics at University of Madrid, with Bacherlor Statistics and Business at Jaen University with majors in Marketing.
+I have a strong background in Statistics, Economics and Business.
+I'm studing a Master in Big Data & Business Analytics at University of Madrid, with a Statistics and Business degree at Jaen University with majors in Marketing.

 ### About Me 👩
 - I’m currently doing an internship at Bosonit in big data department.💼
-- I'm interested in Machine Learning and I like use it in business solutions. 👩🏻‍💻
+- I'm interested in Machine Learning and I like using it in business solutions. 👩🏻‍💻
-- I like to participate in kaggle competitions. 🥇
+- I enjoy participating in kaggle competitions. 🥇

 ### Skills ⚙️
 - **Data Collection and Storage:** SQL, MySQL, MongoDB and Hadoop.